 Waipoua Forest & Footprints Waipoua

-The Four Sisters were around at the same time as Henry VIII and his six wives, Tane dates back to the Birth of Christ and Te Matua Ngahere was a small kauri ricker at the time of bronze age man!
+Tane Mahuta dates back to the Birth of Christ and Te Matua Ngahere was a small kauri ricker at the time of bronze age man!

 If you find these ages hard to comprehend and seeing is believing, then that’s what a visit to the Waipoua Kauri Forest will do for you!